What is Darzalex?

 - have ever had or might now have a hepatitis B infection as Darzalex could cause hepatitis B virus to become active again.
 Your healthcare provider will check you for signs of this infection before, during and for some time after treatment with Darzalex.
 Tell your healthcare provider right away if you get worsening tiredness or yellowing of your skin or white part of your eyes.

-- Females who are able to become pregnant should use an effective method of birth control during treatment and for at least 3 months after your final dose of Darzalex.
+- Females who are able to become pregnant should use an effective method of birth control (contraception) during treatment and for 3 months after your last dose of Darzalex.
 Talk to your healthcare provider about birth control methods that you can use during this time.

 - Before starting Darzalex in combination with lenalidomide, pomalidomide, or thalidomide, females and males must agree to the instructions in the lenalidomide, pomalidomide, or thalidomide REMS program.